PatriciaJEI/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 same meaning.** The following explanation is an adaptation from the one given in the file features_info.txt, contained in the "UCI HAR Dataset" folder provided for the assignment.

+In the original data, features were normalized and bounded within [-1,1], which means that, after taking the mean of the desired variables, grouped by subject and activity, the new data still ranges from -1 to 1.

-In the variables whose name starts with "TimeSignal" was stored data from time domain signals captured at constant rate of 50 Hz.
+- In the variables whose name starts with "TimeSignal" was stored data from time domain signals captured at constant rate of 50 Hz.

-If the name contains the word "Accelerometer", it means that the data was obtained from accelerometer, whereas if it contains the word
+- If the name contains the word "Accelerometer", it means that the data was obtained from accelerometer, whereas if it contains the word
 "Gyroscope", the data was obtained from gyroscopes.
 The acceleration signal was separated into body and gravity acceleration signals, giving variables whose name contains "BodyAccelerometer" or "GravityAccelerometer", using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-The body linear acceleration and angular velocity were derived in time to obtain Jerk signals, producing variables whose name contains
+- The body linear acceleration and angular velocity were derived in time to obtain Jerk signals, producing variables whose name contains
 "BodyAccelerometerJerk" or "BodyGyroscopeJerk".

-All of the type of variables explained above were measured along the 3 directions X, Y, and Z, and contain in their names the corresponding letter "X", "Y" or "Z" indicating along which axis was measured.
+- All of the type of variables explained above were measured along the 3 directions X, Y, and Z, and contain in their names the corresponding letter "X", "Y" or "Z" indicating along which axis was measured.
 The five variables that can be produced with these name combinations
 (grouped in the first five blocks of the list below), where procesed to obtain its magnitud, calculated using the Euclidean norm, and producing analogous variables containing the word "Magnitude" instead of the axis (the second five blocks of the list below).

-For these time domain signals were taken both the mean and the standard deviation, so the variables containing "mean" or "std" are the mean or standard deviation, respectively, of the measures indicated by the rest of the name.
+- For these time domain signals were taken both the mean and the standard deviation, so the variables containing "mean" or "std" are the mean or standard deviation, respectively, of the measures indicated by the rest of the name.

 4. "TimeSignalBodyAccelerometer.mean...X"